How To Optimize Your Blog Posts Before And After Hitting ‘Publish’19 min read

-Google Analytics is your best friend if you are a content marketer.
+Google Analytics is your best friend if you’re a content marketer.
 You need to learn how to use this tool to get the results you want.
+Don’t worry, it’s not as complicated as it first looks.

-Don’t worry, though – you don’t have to be an expert to use Google Analytics.
-All you need to know is how to extract the information you need to optimize blog posts.
+You don’t have to be an expert to use it.
+All you need to know is how to extract the information you need to optimize your blog posts.

-First, you’ll need to check the blog posts that are performing the best.
+First, you’ll need to check which posts are performing the best.
 Here are the steps you should follow to find this information in Google Analytics:

 Behavior > Site Content > Landing Pages

-Here are the top 10 landing pages that are driving you the most web traffic.
+Here, you’ll find the top 10 landing pages driving you the most website traffic.
 Focus on these when you optimize your blog posts for the biggest rewards.

 There are several ways to supercharge your old blog posts.
 The first is to take one article at a time and try the Skyscraper Technique from Brian Dean.

 Optimize your content and make it longer, giving answers to the most frequently asked questions related to your topic.
-Use AnswerThePublic to find these – this tool shows you the most asked questions on Google and Bing for a specific keyword.
+Use AnswerThePublic to find these – this tool shows you the most asked questions on Google and other search engines for a specific keyword.

-Maybe there is a new case study that can bring your article a better point of view.
-Maybe you can get some quotes from specialists that are related to the topic you write about.
+There may be a new case study that can bring your article a better point of view.
+Maybe you can get some quotes from specialists related to the topic you write about.

 Make them better than the competition

-Another strategy that can help you optimize your blog posts is to look at what others are doing, and do it better.
-You can do this using a tool called Buzzsumo.
+Another strategy that can help you optimize your blog posts is to look at what others are doing and do it better.
+You can do this using Buzzsumo.

-Let’s say that you want to know the most shared articles about growth hacking.
-You go on buzzsumo.com and type the word ‘growth hacking’ and click the ‘Search’ button.
-Now you have the most shared articles around this topic.
+Let’s say you want to know the most shared articles about growth hacking.
+Head to buzzsumo.com and type the phrase ‘growth hacking’ and click the ‘Search’ button.
+Now you have the most shared articles on this topic.
 Open them and read them all.

 Try to find a pattern to see why people are sharing them.

-Maybe it’s a story.
+Maybe it’s a tutorial.
 Maybe it’s an interview with the most influential people in that industry.
-Maybe it’s one of the biggest blogs like Mashable, Entrepreneur or Inc that are having tremendous web traffic.
+Or maybe it’s one of the biggest blogs like Mashable, SemRush, or Inc that have tremendous web traffic.

-Look at them and ask yourself ‘What can I do to make my article better than these articles?’
+Look at them and ask yourself, ‘What can I do to make my article better than these?’

 Add more visuals

 What if you don’t know what kind of visuals to post and how to create them?
 No problem.
 These days you don’t have to be a professional designer to create awesome visuals.
-You can use online tools like Creatopy that give you a simple way to start designing your own graphics for a blog post.
+You can use online tools like Canva that give you a simple way to start designing graphics for a blog post.

 The next step is to create backlinks to your blog posts.

 Think about the long-tail articles like the ones Backlinko or Moz are publishing.
-These articles are well-written, but also use a lot of data.
-Other publications, websites and blogs are using data in the same way.
+These articles are well-written but also use a lot of data.
+Other publications, websites, and blogs use data in the same way.
 In doing so, these top websites are driving a lot of links.

-But what if you are not Neil Patel or Rand Fishkin?
-What if your articles aren’t read by thousands of users and get thousand of subscribers?
-Well, you should start going out of your comfort zone and start creating content for other blogs.
+What if your articles aren’t read by thousands of users and don’t get thousands of subscribers?
+You should start going out of your comfort zone and creating new content for other blogs.

 You don’t have to start chasing links from one blog to another.
-If you want people to link to your article, just give them something more valuable than a link.
-Start creating relationships and bring value to their website.
+If you want people to link to your article, give them something more valuable than a link.

-If you want to know more about this approach, I recommend you to check out Gary Vaynerchuk’s book ‘Jab, Jab, Jab, Right Hook‘ (which means ‘Give, Give, Give then Ask’).
+If you want to know more about this approach, I recommend Gary Vaynerchuk’s book ‘Jab, Jab, Jab, Right Hook‘ (which means ‘Give, Give, Give then Ask’).

 Tip: Buzzsumo can also show you how many backlinks you got on your specific article.
 Just copy the link of your blog post, go to the ‘Backlinks’ feature and paste the link.
-Here you will see all the numbers of unique domains that linked to your website and the total number of links that are pointing to that URL.
+Here you will see all the unique domains that link to your website and the total number of links pointing to that URL.